 Role of alcohol in DNA extraction

 DNA is soluble in water.
-Similar chemical structure of solute and solvent, dissolve properly in each other, polar solution can dissolve in polar and non-poplar solution can dissolve in non-polar solution.
+Similar chemical structure of solute and solvent, dissolve properly in each other, polar solution can dissolve in a polar and non-poplar solution can dissolve in non-polar solution.

-DNA is a polar molecule with the net negative charge on the backbone of DNA (PO3–).
+DNA is a polar molecule with the net negative charge on the backbone of it (PO3–).
 For more detail on the structure of DNA read the article: DNA story: The structure and function of DNA

 Water is also a polar solution with partial negative charge near the oxygen atom and partial positive charge near the hydrogen atom.
 So polar molecules like DNA can easily interact with water. electrostatically, free H+ of water and PO3– of DNA react with each other and makes DNA soluble in water.